Canine Journal is a great resource for dog parents, but are they the best option to help you find the right pet insurance for your unique pet?

 Which Is Best For Comparing Pet Insurance Plans?
 CanineJornual.com or Pawlicy.com

-While Canine Journal is well reviewed and offers a wealth of canine information, their pet insurance information is lacking.
+While Canine Journal is well reviewed and offers a wealth of canine information, their pet insurance quote information is not as comprehensive as Pawlicy Advisor.

 Canine Journal only generates links to four quotes that you then have to click and visit each individual pet insurance company’s website to view the personalized quote for your pet (which can make the process of finding pet insurance tedious).